jhmaindonald/PGRcode/README.md

 Individual code files or other vignette files can be accessed by going to https://github.com/jhmaindonald/PGRcode/tree/main/inst/doc/, then clicking on the file name of interest.
-Click on first icons to the right of __Raw__ to copy the file, or on the second icon to download it.
+Click on first icon to the right of __Raw__ to copy the file, or on the second icon to download it.

 Or, from the R command line, type: